JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Defining Kotlin compiler execution strategy

-_Kotlin compiler execution strategy_ defines where Kotlin compiler is executed and if incremental compilation is supported in each case.
+_Kotlin compiler execution strategy_ defines where the Kotlin compiler is executed and if incremental compilation is supported in each case.

 There are three compiler execution strategies: